-The notions of "eligibility of expenditure" and "eligibility period" do not apply to the TA as the payments of the TA are linked to the delivery of pre-defined outputs and not actual expenditure.
+► The notions of "eligibility of expenditure" and "eligibility period" do not apply to the TA as the payments of the TA are linked to the delivery of pre-defined outputs and not actual expenditure.

-The signature of the TA agreement triggers the first advance payment to the NFP.
-The consequent disbursements are done in equal tranches twice per year until the end of the Grants.
-These payments are conditional upon the timely and satisfactory delivery to the FMO of the following four outputs:
+The signature of the TA agreement triggers the first disbursement to the NFP which has to be requested in the first available Interim Report (in GrACE).
+The subsequent disbursements are done in equal tranches twice per year (via the regular Interim Reports workflow in GrACE) until the end of the Grants.
+These disbursements are conditional upon the timely and satisfactory delivery to the FMO of the following four outputs: